- The Great Toronto Tree Hunt

 The goal of this free program is to provide hands-on experience in the field of urban forestry and community engagement to young women aged 18 to 24.
 Successful applicants will receive formal training and mentorship to develop the skills needed to help establish an Adopt-A-Park-Tree project in select parks.

-- Complete LEAF’s Tree Tenders Volunteer Tree Training Program – 15 hours of arboriculture training led by local professionals (Tree Tenders will be held in early May and consists of three weekday evening sessions and one weekend daytime session)
+- Complete LEAF’s Tree Tenders Volunteer Tree Training Program – 15 hours of arboriculture training led by local professionals.
+To complete the course, participants must attend all 4 sessions:

 Benefits to Participants: